nikhilogic/ngNGrid/README.md

 ### Grid HTML binding properties

-	rows  -> the array of records to bind to the grid column-definitions -> array of column definition objects child-columndefinitions -> array of child column definition objects child-propertynames  -> array of strings representing the property names of the child rows to bind to the parent row initial-pagesize  -> number representing the initial number of records to show in one page of the grid initial-sortcolumn -> string ;name of the column representing  the intial column to sort initial-sortdesc -> boolean : whether to sort the initial sort column as descending
+	column-definitions -> array of column definition objects child-columndefinitions -> array of child column definition objects child-propertynames  -> array of strings representing the property names of the child rows to bind to the parent row rows  -> the array of records to bind to the grid rows-loading -> boolean variable which indicates whether rows are still loading in the grid.
+This triggers the "loading" animation in the grid rows-loading-text -> string  which indicates the text to show when records are loading initial-pagesize (optional: default 15)  -> number representing the initial number of records to show in one page of the grid initial-sortcolumn (optional: default:none) -> string ;name of the column representing  the intial column to sort initial-sortdesc (optional default:none) -> boolean : whether to sort the initial sort column as descending
-	show-row-numbers -> boolean variable: show row number column by default show-row-selector -> boolean variable: show row selector column by default rows-loading -> boolean variable which indicates whether rows are still loading in the grid.
-This triggers the "loading" animation in the grid rows-loading-text -> string  which indicates the text to show when records are loading
-	grid-height-stretch-bottom-offset-> number indicating the grid should stretch available height on the page except the offset passed
+	show-row-numbers (optional: default:false) -> boolean variable: show row number column by default show-row-selector (optional: default:false) -> boolean variable: show row selector column by default grid-height-stretch-bottom-offset (optional : default:0)-> number indicating the grid should stretch available height on the page except the offset passed
 	OR
-	gridHeightFixed -> indicates the grid height is fixed
+	gridHeightFixed -> indicates the grid height is fixed notifyGridFiltersChanged -> call back function to assign when Grid filters are changed.
+			Parameters passed : ( filterColumnName: column name to which filter is applied or removed (this is empty for when all grid filters are removed) , filters: filters added/removed for the column, isAdded: indicates if filter is added or removed ) onDataImport -> callback function to assign when import action starts.
+Here you can override or cancel the event.
+			Paremeter passed : ngNgridImportObject (contains two properties :   Rows: rows which are parsed for import , CancelEvent: boolean indicating whether to cancel the import onDataExport -> callback function to assign when export action starts.
+Here you can override or cancel the event.
+			Paremeter passed : ngNgridExportObject (contains two properties :   Rows: rows which are parsed for import , CancelEvent: boolean indicating whether to cancel the import addColumnFilters (optional: default:none) -> function to call when adding filters to grid from hosting control.
+			Parameters to be passed : (column name, array of filter strings to be applied for the column) showSettings (optional: default:false) -> Indicates whether the settings menu is expanded initially by default rememberFilters (optional: default:true) -> Indicates whether the grid remembers the filters for every column during the browser session.

 Dependencies:

  AngularJs BootStrap 0.13.0  https://angular-ui.github.io/bootstrap/